Speculum (medicine)

 A speculum (Latin for 'mirror'; : specula or speculums) is a medical tool for investigating body orifices, with a form dependent on the orifice for which it is designed.
 In old texts, the speculum may also be referred to as a diopter or dioptra.
 Like an endoscope, a speculum allows a view inside the body; endoscopes, however, tend to have optics while a speculum is intended for direct vision.

 History

+History of instrument

 Three types of ancient Roman specula c.
 50 AD.